 - Computer Engineering Mission statement, Objectives and Outcomes

 The program in Computer Engineering deals with the organization, design, and application of digital processing systems as general-purpose computers or as embedded systems, i.e., components of information processing, control, and communication systems.
 The program provides a strong engineering background centered on digital technology combined with an understanding of the principles and techniques of computer science.
 Computer engineering is design-oriented.
 The basic principles of engineering and computer science are applied to the task at hand, which may be the design of a digital processor, processor peripheral, or a complete digital processor-based system.
 Whatever the undertaking, the comprehensive academic training in this program enables engineers to evaluate the impact of their decisions, whether working with hardware, software, or the interface between the two.

-EE/BME Double Major
+ECE/BME Double Major

-The double major between Electrical Engineering and Biomedical Engineering is a strategic combination of the broad foundations of Biomedical Engineering with the in-depth preparation of Electrical Engineering.
+The double major between Electrical and Computer Engineering and Biomedical Engineering is a strategic combination of the broad foundations of Biomedical Engineering with the in-depth preparation of Electrical and Computer Engineering.
 It is an ideal background for those interested in pursuing careers in instrumentation or the blending of computer technology with biomedical applications (e.g., medical informatics, imaging), as well as careers in research that are directed at the solution of biomedically-oriented problems or health care delivery.
 The similarity of the two curricula is leveraged so that the double major may be achieved with only six additional course hours beyond the standard load, at the cost of some flexibility in the selection of elective courses.

 While some anticipation of the additional course load is advised by taking extra classes in the freshman year, it is often not necessary for those with AP credit.
-In general the EE/BME double major can be adopted as late as the sophomore year.
+In general the ECE/BME double major can be adopted as late as the sophomore year.